About MCCA Campaigns for Inner-City Children

 Teaching Others to Give

-Why is canvassing an effective way to solicit support for our MCCA mentor clubs?
+Why is canvassing an effective way to solicit support for our MCCA campaigns and mentor clubs?

-People make commitments to youth directly engaged in our clubs so they see first-hand how our mentors are changing lives.
+People make commitments to youth directly engaged in our programs, so they see first-hand how MCCA is changing lives.

 Helps Spread the Word